Lawyer: Firing of officer who killed neighbor is premature

 Court records show Guyger said she thought she had encountered a burglar inside her own home.
 She was arrested three days later and is currently out on bond.

-One of the attorneys for Jean's family, Lee Merritt, said Jean was being buried Monday in St. Lucia.

-The family's attorneys, along with protesters, had been calling for Guyger to be fired since the shooting.
-In a statement, the attorneys said they see the termination as an initial victory.
+The Jean family's attorneys, along with protesters, had been calling for Guyger to be fired since the shooting.
+In a statement, the attorneys said the termination is an initial victory.

 "However, we are committed to seeing through the next steps of the process of a proper murder indictment, conviction and appropriate sentencing," they said in the statement.